m91michel/knowledge/not-sorted.md

 ## Added by n8n workflow

 - [#MakeChange](https://makechange.solutions/#give) - You can help fight racial discrimination by using your abilities, resources, and platform to help bring awareness and enable real solutions for lasting change.
 You're a Maker... make change.

+- [Effortless SEO Testing](https://seotesting.com/) - Easily track the changes you make to pages and websites, to see if they have an effect on Google rankings and clicks.